 Thirty days!
 Just be thankful and grateful for thirty days!
 I had no sooner preached the sermon and arrived back home when the phone began to ring.
 They complained, COMPLAINED! mind you, that thirty days of thanks was way way too much to ask, that it was their right as human beings to complain.
 Challenging them with the scriptures – “In everything give thanks…” and “Let him who would mean to love life refrain his tongue from evil and his lips from speaking guile” only made them angrier.

 They set about at that point to end my tenure are pastor, a goal they soon achieved.
 All because I asked them to engage in a positive exercise.
 I think they would have been happier had I asked them to pillage the city.

-It has been more than ten years now and as far as I can tell, most of them have not gotten beyond their habit of whining and complaining.
+It has been more than twenty years now and as far as I can tell, most of them have not gotten beyond their habit of whining and complaining.

 But let me challenge you today.

 Whining, complaining, and ingratitude are choices you make.
 No one forces you to engage in them.
 Do difficult, even unfair things happen to you?
 Certainly!
 No one denies that.
 Should you speak up when injustice falls upon you?
 Go ahead, let your voice be heard.